Ryf96/Relational2json/README.md

 # Relational2json
-convert relational data to tree-structured data
+This program aims to convert relational data to tree-structured data (JSON).